merveeduman/PokemonWebApi/README.md

-Pokemon Web API
+## Pokemon Web API
-Pokemon Web API, bir Pokemon veritabanı yönetim sistemi ve yorum/inceleme platformudur.
-API, Pokemon'ları, kategorileri, incelemeleri ve sahipleri yönetmeye yönelik bir dizi endpoint sağlar.
-Bu API, web ve mobil uygulamalar gibi istemciler için backend hizmeti sunmaktadır.
+Pokemon Web API is a Pokemon database management system and review platform.
+The API provides a set of endpoints for managing Pokemon, categories, reviews, and owners.
+This API provides backend services for clients such as web and mobile applications.

-Proje Özeti
+#### Project Summary
-Bu proje, ASP.NET Core kullanılarak geliştirilmiş bir RESTful Web API'dir.
-API, Pokemon, Category, Owner, Review gibi kaynakları yönetmek için gerekli tüm CRUD (Create, Read, Update, Delete) işlemlerini sağlar.
-API, kullanıcıların Pokemon incelemeleri yapmalarını, Pokemon'ları ve kategorileri yönetmelerini ve sahip bilgilerini tutmalarını sağlar.
+This project is a RESTful Web API developed using ASP.NET Core.
+The API provides all the CRUD (Create, Read, Update, Delete) operations required to manage resources such as Pokemon, Category, Owner, and Review.
+The API allows users to review Pokemon, manage Pokemon and categories, and maintain owner information.

-Kullanılan Teknolojiler
+#### Technologies Used
-ASP.NET Core 5.0+: Web API'yi oluşturmak için kullanılan modern bir framework.
+ASP.NET Core 5.0+: A modern framework used to create the Web API.

-Entity Framework Core: Veritabanı işlemleri için kullanılan ORM (Object Relational Mapper) aracı.
+Entity Framework Core: An ORM (Object Relational Mapper) tool used for database operations.

-SQL Server: Veritabanı yönetim sistemi olarak kullanıldı.
+SQL Server: Used as the database management system.

-Swagger: API'nin otomatik dokümantasyonu ve test edilmesi için kullanılan araç.
+Swagger: A tool used for automated documentation and testing of the API.

-AutoMapper: Nesneler arasında veri transferi için kullanılan araç (DTO - Data Transfer Object ile model dönüşümü).
+AutoMapper: A tool used for data transfer between objects (model transformation using DTO - Data Transfer Object).

-Proje Özellikleri
+#### Project Features
-Pokemon Yönetimi:
+Pokemon Management:

-Pokemon'lar eklenebilir, güncellenebilir, silinebilir ve listelenebilir.
+Pokemons can be added, updated, deleted, and listed.

-Pokemon'lara ait kategoriler ve incelemelerle ilişkiler kurulabilir.
+Relationships can be established with categories and reviews of Pokemon.

-Kategori Yönetimi:
+Category Management:

-Pokemon'lar için kategoriler eklenebilir ve güncellenebilir.
+Categories can be added and updated for Pokemon.

-Kategorilerle ilgili CRUD işlemleri sağlanır.
+CRUD operations can be performed for categories.

-İnceleme Yönetimi:
+#### Review Management:

-Pokemon'lar için kullanıcılar tarafından yapılmış yorumlar ve değerlendirmeler eklenebilir.
+User-made comments and ratings can be added to Pokemon.

-İncelemelere dair başlık, yorum ve puan gibi veriler yönetilebilir.
+Review data such as title, comment, and score can be managed.

-Sahip Yönetimi:
+#### Owner Management:

-Her Pokemon'un sahibi belirli bir ülke ve kullanıcıya bağlanabilir.
+Each Pokemon's owner can be linked to a specific country and user.

-Sahip bilgileri yönetilebilir ve ilgili Pokemon'lar listelenebilir.
+Owner information can be managed, and related Pokemon can be listed.

-API Testi ve Dokümantasyonu:
+#### API Testing and Documentation:

-Swagger kullanılarak API'nin kolayca test edilmesi sağlanmıştır.
-Swagger UI üzerinden API uç noktaları test edilebilir.
+Swagger allows for easy API testing.
+API endpoints can be tested through the Swagger UI.

-Kullanıcı Yönergeleri
+#### User Instructions
-API'nin Başlatılması:
+Initializing the API:
-Proje, ASP.NET Core üzerinde çalıştırılabilir.
-Başlangıç için uygulamayı Visual Studio veya .NET CLI üzerinden çalıştırabilirsiniz.
+The project can be run on ASP.NET Core.
+To get started, you can run the application from Visual Studio or the .NET CLI.

-Veritabanı Yapılandırması:
+#### Database Configuration:
-Entity Framework Core kullanılarak veritabanı işlemleri gerçekleştirilir.
-Veritabanını güncellemek için dotnet ef database update komutunu kullanarak migrasyonları uygulayabilirsiniz.
+Database operations are performed using Entity Framework Core.
+You can apply migrations using the dotnet ef database update command to update the database.

-API Testi:
+API Testing:
-API'yi test etmek için Swagger UI'yi kullanabilirsiniz.
-Swagger, tüm uç noktaları (endpoints) görsel olarak sunarak her birini test etmenizi sağlar.
+You can use the Swagger UI to test the API.
+Swagger visually presents all endpoints, allowing you to test each one.

-Kullanılan Teknolojiler
+#### Technologies Used
-ASP.NET Core: Web API'yi geliştirmek için kullanılan ana framework.
+ASP.NET Core: The main framework used for web API development.

-Entity Framework Core: Veritabanı işlemleri için ORM (Object Relational Mapping) aracı.
+Entity Framework Core: An ORM (Object Relational Mapping) tool for database operations.

-Swagger: API dokümantasyonu ve test için kullanıldı.
+Swagger: Used for API documentation and testing.